bcaffo/LittleInferenceBook/manuscript/05_variation.md

 the sample variance is almost, but not quite, the average squared deviation from the sample mean since we divide by {$$}n-1{/$$} instead of {$$}n{/$$}.
 Why do we do this you might ask?
-The answer is to get an unbiased estimate of the sample mean.
+The answer is to get an unbiased estimate of the sample variance.
 To see that, we have to think in the terms of simulations.
 Remember that the sample variance is a random variable, thus it has a distribution and that distribution has an associated population mean.
 That